 LRN-C Technical Meeting

-The LRN-C laboratories meet annually to discuss technical issues, the proficiency testing (PT) program, technology, and methods.
-The LRN-C Technical Meeting is traditionally convened in-person in the Spring and Fall.
-APHL returned to in-person meetings in Fall 2022 in East Lansing, Michigan, after three years of virtual meetings due to pandemic-related travel restrictions.
+The LRN-C laboratories meet annually to discuss technical issues, the proficiency testing (PT) program, technology and methods.
+The LRN-C Technical Meeting is traditionally convened in-person in the spring and rotates location dependent on the host LRN-C laboratory.

-APHL will offer travel awards to the Spring 2023 meeting.
-Applications must be received by February 24, 2023.
+APHL will offer a limited number of travel scholarships to the 2025 meeting.
+Applications must be received by February 14, 2025.

-Please note that travel award priority is given to Level 2 laboratories since Level 1 laboratories have funding built into their budgets.
+Please note that priority in awarding travel scholarships is given to LRN-C Level 2 laboratories because Level 1 laboratories have funding built into their budgets.

 Environmental Response Laboratory Network and Water Laboratory Alliance